 data MyData; input num; datalines; 10.999 -100.603 0 100 1000.333 ;

-When we create a picture format and the amount of decimal placeholders is smaller than the actual number of decimals, SAS truncates the number by default.
+When we create a picture format and the number of decimal placeholders is smaller than the actual number of decimals, SAS truncates the number by default.
 For example, take a look at the first number in MyData.
 This is the number 10.999.
-If you want to print this number as 11.0, i.e. round the number to the nearest decimal, you have to use the Round Option.
+If you want to print this number like 11.0, i.e. round the number to the nearest decimal, you have to use the Round Option.
 Otherwise, SAS truncates the number.
 This is a feature that has confused many programmers over time.

 proc format; picture MyFmt (round) low-high = '000,009.9'; run; proc print data=MyData; format num MyFmt.; run;